Siege of Goražde: Role of the UN

-'I would say that the role of the international community in general in Bosnia and Herzegovina was very dishonourable' - Ferid BuljubašićIn April 1994, during the large-scale Serb offensive on Goražde, a group of 20 soldiers from the UK’s Special Air Service regiment had been hurriedly evacuated under the perception that the enclave would fall into Serb hands.
+In April 1994, during the large-scale Serb offensive on Goražde, a group of 20 soldiers from the UK’s Special Air Service regiment had been hurriedly evacuated under the perception that the enclave would fall into Serb hands.
 This immediately ruined the reputation of the UN as they were seen that they would rather leave than defend the town's doomed population of 70,000.
 NATO planes also bombed Serb tanks which had already been destroyed.
 The British UN detachment in Goražde had also been reported to be faking execution of their tasks and generally being 'extremely inclined towards the Serbs.'

 Operation Screwdriver

 Operation Screwdriver was the plan to evacuate all of the UN British Troops who were stationed in Goražde if the enclave came under attack from Bosnian Serb forces.
 The British Prime Minister at the time, John Major, was reluctant to reinforce the town's population of roughly 30,000 and instead wanted to bring the British troops back home.
 The operation would include an air-evacuation from Goražde using several Harrier fighter jets, 14 attack bombers and a fleet of 30 helicopters, all of which were on standby in a nearby Italian air base.
 The operation would also involve roughly 1,500 frontline and support personnel, and was estimated to last between 10 and 15 minutes.
-Britain had anticipated that Goražde would share the same fate as Srebrenica, and would fall to the Serb forces in roughly 7-14 days.
+Britain had anticipated that Goražde would share the same fate as Srebrenica, and estimated the town would fall to the Serb forces in roughly 7-14 days.
 John Major didn't want Britain to be dragged into a war with the VRS, and his senior military commander, Field Marshal Peter Inge, fully supported the operation.
 According to its rubric, it was most likely to be used 'after a period of chaos following a major battle in which one side - most probably the Vojska Republike Srpske (Bosnian Serb Army) - has emerged victorious'.
 By the end of the war, however, the operation had not commenced.